Making Topography

 by Takuma Ono

 The project pictured above, by A.E.
 Bye, was developed in analog—sans grading plan.
 Instead of following a construction document, A.E.
 Bye opted to follow his intuition; he chose bulldozer over pen—and moved earth in-situ.
 Not surprisingly, sculpting earth in-situ is ideal for cultivating nuanced and varied landscapes.
 This kind of intuitive creative process is called making—and for a variety of reasons, it became a lost art—for many decades in fact.
 As making gradually gave way to industrial efficiency, it gained a reputation for being a slow and inefficient method of production.
-In contrast, the efficient lifestyle was fast.
-If I could pinpoint the moment life became too fast, it’s when texting was popularized—and frequently overused.
-When fast became exhausting with no end in sight, slow reclaimed its value.
+In contrast, the efficient lifestyle was fast—but fast became too fast, slow reclaimed its value.

 In recent years, a resurgence in making could be observed across many disciplines and industries.
 As evidenced by the popularity of the 2012 skit titled Dreaming of the1890s (Portlandia), the resurgence in making had a seriously awkward start.
 A decade later, making is widely accepted and the skit marks a moment of comic relief—today, the resurgence of making marches on even while the interests of efficiency seem to grow stronger by the day.